Powerlearnproject/se-day1-assignment-DoraChumba/README.md

 Prompt engineering is the practice of designing and refining inputs  to optimize responses from AI models.
 It involves structuring queries effectively to guide the AI in generating accurate, relevant, and high-quality outputs.

-Importance of Prompt Engineering in Interacting with AI Models Improved Accuracy and Relevance:
+Importance of Prompt Engineering in Interacting with AI Models
+a) Improved Accuracy and Relevance:
 Well-crafted prompts ensure that AI models understand the intent behind the query, leading to more accurate and relevant outputs
-Improves Efficiency
+b) Improves Efficiency
 Optimized prompts reduce the need for multiple attempts to get the desired output, saving time and effort.
-Reduces Ambiguity
+c) Reduces Ambiguity
 Clear prompts minimize misinterpretation, ensuring that the AI provides logical and meaningful answers.
-Unlocking AI Potential:
+d) Unlocking AI Potential:
 Prompt engineering plays a pivotal role in unleashing the full potential of generative AI models.
 By refining prompts, engineers can significantly improve the quality and relevance of AI-generated content, whether it's text or images.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.